quinncomendant/ChipiChat.lbaction/README.md

 <img src="docs/icons/genderless.svg" alt="⚫️" class="icon-inline"> for ordered list,
 <img src="docs/icons/caret-right.svg" alt="▶️" class="icon-inline"> for unordered list,
 and <img src="docs/icons/comment.svg" alt="💬" class="icon-inline"> for all other text).

-## To do

-- [ ] How to do garbage collection on the cache dir? `~/Library/Caches/at.obdev.LaunchBar/Actions/com.strangecode.LaunchBar.action.ChipiChat/`
-- [ ] Persona management:
-    - `persona NAME SYSTEM-MESSAGE` to create or update a persona.
-    - `persona NAME` to set a persona as the default.
-    - `NAME USER-MESSAGE` to send USER-MESSAGE to the API using the system message persona assigned to NAME.
-    - `persona NAME SYSTEM-MESSAGE` to create or update a persona.
-    - For example, to create a persona name `pierre` that will translate submitted text into French: `persona pierre Translate the following text into French.` To use this persona: `pierre seventeen baguettes please`.

 ## Support